 ‘Satisfied Woman’ is on the frenetic side with surprisingly little melody on offer, but ‘Another One’s Running’ immediately soothes any ruffled feathers through majestic use of melody, and the kind of post chorus bridge usually reserved for AOR dreams.

 ‘Stay With Me Through The Night’ is almost as good, and would have been a standout track on most other albums in 1980 – clearly a worthy closing track.
 Special mention must be made of the incredible lead vocals courtesy of the much missed Stephan MacNally, not only on this album but throughout Roadmaster’s career.

 This record should have been multi platinum, but various factors prevented that, not least of which was the incredibly bland album cover – even the classic Roadmaster logo fell by the wayside.
 Still, that shouldn’t stop any of us from rushing out to buy it when it’s eventually released on CD.

 Come to think of it, all four should be on the shopping list – for heaven’s sake, will some reissue company with vision please get into gear and release these already’?
 It’s about time Indiana’s finest got their due.

-[footnote: eventually released by Rock Candy Records, along with ‘Sweet Music’ and ‘Hey World’ though one suspects a clean vinyl transfer on this one rather than masters].
+[footnote: eventually released by Rock Candy Records, along with ‘Sweet Music’ and ‘Hey World’ though one suspects a clean vinyl transfer has been applied on this one rather than masters].